JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q10543296" title="Pelargonium triste">
 <param ve-entity eid="Q863247" title="nomenclature">
 <param ve-entity eid="Q13996" title="Mediterranean climate">
-The nomenclature confusion surrounding the _Pelargonium_ began when _Pelargonium_ _triste_ (“sad pelargonium”)  was first brought to and cultivated at the Leiden Botanical Garden in the late seventeenth century.
+The nomenclature confusion surrounding the _Pelargonium_ is borne out in the case of _Pelargonium_ _triste_ (“sad pelargonium”) that was first brought to and cultivated at the Leiden Botanical Garden in the late seventeenth century.
 There, _P. triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_.
 Indeed, this illustration of _P._ _triste_ printed in Jacques-Philippe Cornut’s _[Canadensium Plantarum](https://bibdigital.rjb.csic.es/idurl/1/13506)_, from 1635, shows the plant, recognizable by its feather-shaped leaves, stork’s beak fruit capsules, tiny five-petal flowers, and tuberous roots, beneath the now incorrect name “Geranium triste.”
 This misidentification of _P._ _triste_ stems in part from Europeans’ prior familiarity with _[Geranium](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:327764-2)_ species native to the Mediterranean Basin, prompting them to group newly introduced pelargoniums with that plant based on their superficial resemblances.
 <param ve-image url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/docs/pelargonium/Pelargonium_geranium%20triste_COR_Canad_Pl_000126.jpg" title="_Geranium triste_ [_Pelargonium triste_], Jacques-Philippe Cornut, _Canadensium Plantarum_, Paris, Venundantur apud Simonem Le Moyne, 1635, Biblioteca Digital">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Pelargonium_triste_4.jpg/852px-Pelargonium_triste_4.jpg" title="_Pelargonium triste_, named for the dull color of its foliage, has not been widely hybridized and cultural interest in the plant is limited to those who appreciate its historical importance. _Pelargonium triste_ at the University of California Botanical Garden, Berkeley, California, Stan Shebs, April 2007, Wikimedia Commons, CC BY-SA 3.0">